ra-kunnn/Convulse/README.md

 - Object tracking and motion analysis - detects your action
 - Image manipulation and processing - glitches your screen to make it harder
 - Visualizing CNN features - Emotions

-Additional Points
-- More than 3 computer vision techniques used +1 pt/
-- Real-time webcam input +1 pt /
-- Integration of CNN using TensorFlow/Keras +1 pt/
-- Project published on GitHub with README.md +1 pt /